Greetings feline fanciers! Skye Blake here, continuing the trail toward understanding CBD for cats.

 As you can see, CBD in whatever form you use, must be dealt with as you would any medication.

-Work with it under a vet’s guidance and follow manufacturer instructions carefully.
+Work with it under a vet’s guidance, if possible, and follow manufacturer instructions carefully.

 While there’s a lot more research to be done, there seem to be benefits in using CBD for my fellow scaredy-cats and felines with chronic inflammatory conditions.